General corporate information about the Biotec Pharmacon ASA. Click a subject below to read more.

 - Statement on corporate governance

 The Company’s core values shall be defined by thoroughness, accountability and equality for all areas relating to shareholders, employees, customers and suppliers.
-The Company has adopted ethical guidelines, which all employees and officers are obliged to comply with.
+The Company has adopted ethical guidelines, which all employees and directors are obliged to comply with.
 These guidelines are published on the Company’s website.

 The Company does not have separate guidelines for social responsibility, as the size of the Company does not justify it.
 Many principles relating to social responsibility are embedded into other guidelines where considered appropriate.

-The Company’s activities are described in Article 3 of the Articles of Association and are posted on the Company’s website and published in the current annual report.
+The Company’s activities are also described in Article 3 of the Articles of Association and are posted on the Company’s website and published in the current annual report.

 - Equity and profits